ebraj/Go-DSA/Graph/README.md

 ### `Breadth First Search (BFS)`

 1. Breadth First Search (BFS) algorithm traverses a graph in a breadthward motion and uses a queue to remember to get the next vertex to start a search, when a dead end occurs in any iteration.

+# `Types of Edges in DFS Traversals`

+### `Tree Edge`

+1. It is an edge which is present in the tree obtained after applying DFS on the graph.

+### `Forward Edge`

+1. It is an edge (x,y) where y appears after the x and there is a path from x to y.

+### `Backward Edge`

+1. It is an edge (x,y) where y appears before the x and there is a path from y to x.

+### `Cross Edge`

+1. It is an edge (x,y) where there is no path from y to x or vice-versa.

+# `Spanning Tree`

+### `Introduction`

+1. A spanning tree is a sub-graph of an undirected connected graph, which incudes all the vertices of the graph with the minimum possible number of edges.

+### `General Properties`

+1. Total Vertices : `v' = v`
+2. Total Edges : `e' = v - 1`
+3. The maximum number of edges we can remove to construct the spanning tree : `e - v + 1`
+4. The maximum number if the spanning trees that a complete graph can have : `n ^ ( n - 2 )`
+5. A connected graph can have more than one spanning tree.
+6. All the possible spanning trees of the graph, have the same number of edges and vertices.
+7. The spanning tree doesnot have any cycle(loops).
+8. Removing one edge from the ST makes it disconnected.
+9. Adding one edge to the spanning tree will create it a loop.

+# `Minimum Spanning Tree`

+### `Introduction`

+1. A minimum spanning tree is a spanning tree in which the sum of the weight of the edges is as minimum as possible.

+# `Prim's Algorithms`

+### `Introduction`

+1. A Prim’s Algorithm is an algorithm for finding the minimum spanning tree which takes the graph as an input and finds the subset of the edges of that graph which
+   - form a tree that includes every vertex
+   - and has the minimum sum of weights among all the trees that can be formed from the graph.

+### `Steps`

+1. Remove all the loops and parallel edges (keep that edge which has the least cost associated and remove all others).
+2. Choose any arbitrary node as root node.
+3. Check all the outgoing edges and select the one with the less edge weight.
+4. Repeat the steps until we reach the minimum edge weight.

+# `Kruskal's Algorithms`

+### `Introduction`

+1. A Kruskal’s algorithm is an algorithm for finding the MST which takes the graph as an input and finds the subset of the edges of that graph which
+   - form a tree that includes every vertex.
+   - has the minimum sum of weights among all the trees that can be formed from the graph.

+### `Steps`

+1. Remove all the loops and parallel edges(keep that edges which has the less edge weight).
+2. Arrange all the edges in their increasing order of weight.
+3. Keep on adding the edges starting from the least weight (Note : If the edge form the loop while adding, then remove it).
+4. Repeat the process till it reaches to the last.